Because when winning comes down to 1/100th of a second,

 It’s there, in that moment, you’ll find the power in numbers.

-In 2020 we supported teams to overall or class wins at the major 24 hour events; Daytona, Le Mans, Nurburgring-Nordschleife & Spa-Francorchamps.
+We have supported multiple teams to overall or class wins at the major 24 hour events; Daytona, Le Mans, Nurburgring-Nordschleife & Spa-Francorchamps.

-Founded in 2016 Control launched its first purpose-built telemetry modem in early 2017.
+Founded in 2016 Control launched its first purpose-built telemetry device in early 2017.
 Built with race engineer input, it was a huge success.
-The company has since launched its industry-leading TLM-P1 and TLM-P2 solutions to establish itself as the leading provider of Race Winning Telemetry.
+The company has since launched its industry-leading TLM-P1 Evo and TLM-P2 solutions to establish itself as the leading provider of Race Winning Telemetry.

 Our Race Winning Telemetry solution is now used by leading private and manufacturer teams across some of the world’s biggest championships including FIA WEC, IMSA, ELMS, SRO Endurance Series and NLS.